DerjenigeUberMensch/my-dwm/README.md

 ## Troubleshoot
-This is an **_experimental_** build and may contain bugs,
+This is an **_experimental_** build and may contain bugs, Screen tearing can be mitigated by using a compositor or by enabling it in your driver setting

-It is recommened to have vsync enabled in your compositor or driver settings as to remove tearing issues.